 -

-Put the dates and water in a saucepan and bring to a boil over a high heat.
-Remove from the heat.
-Add the bicarbonate of soda and stir until the dates start to break down.
-Keep aside to cool, stirring occasionally.
+Place the dates and water in a saucepan and bring to a boil over high heat.
+Remove from the heat, add the bicarbonate of soda, and stir until the dates start to soften.
+Set aside to cool, stirring occasionally.

 -

-Beat the butter and sugar in a bowl using a hand mixer.
-Add the eggs one at a time and beat until light and fluffy.
+In a mixing bowl, beat the butter and sugar with a hand mixer until creamy.
+Add the eggs one at a time, beating well after each addition until the mixture is light and fluffy.

 -